cheshire137/blicblock-js/README.md

 [![Build Status](https://travis-ci.org/cheshire137/blicblock-js.svg?branch=master)](https://travis-ci.org/cheshire137/blicblock-js)

-Blicblock is a game your Sims in The Sims 4 can play on the computer.
-I thought it would be fun to recreate the game.
-Our Sims shouldn't have all the fun!
+Blicblock is a game that Sims in The Sims 4 play on their computers.
+I thought it would be fun to recreate the game; our Sims shouldn't have all the fun!

 ![BlicblockJS gameplay](https://raw.githubusercontent.com/cheshire137/blicblock-js/master/blicblockjs-screenshot-1.png)

-BlickblockJS is built using AngularJS, Bower, Yeoman, and Twitter Bootstrap.
+BlickblockJS is built using ReactJS and Ruby on Rails.

 ## Blicblock Notes from The Sims 4